unixabg/cryptmypi/README.md

 ## Capabilities

-1. **FULL DISK ENCRYPTION**: Although the project can be used to setup an unencrypted RPi box, it is currently capable to setup a fully encrypted kali linux.
+1. **FULL DISK ENCRYPTION**: Although the project can be used to setup an unencrypted RPi box, it is currently capable to setup a fully encrypted kali or Pi OS linux.

 - unlockable remotely through dropbear's ssh;
 - served through ethernet or wifi;